bbrodriges/is/README.md

 Micro check library in Golang.

-## installation
+## Installation

 `go get github.com/bbrodriges/is`

 ## No regexs as much as possible

-It works with runes as long as is it possible.
+It works with runes, basic operations (loops, conditions etc) and standart library functions as long as is it possible.
 Part of source code:

 ```go